gabreek/mpv-handler-queue/README.md

 [![play-with-mpv][badges-play-with-mpv]][play-with-mpv-enhanced]

 *Note: This mod is compatible with the [Play with mpv Enhanced](https://greasyfork.org/en/scripts/542145-play-with-mpv-enhanced) userscript.
-The original Play with mpv userscript is not compatible.*
+The original Play with mpv userscript is not compatible with queueing abilities.*

 ## Protocol